wacncontent/CustomizeTool/removeCommentOutput/articles/search/search-manage.md

 <a id="sub-8"></a>
 ## Set roles on administrative access

 Azure provides a global role-based authorization model for all services managed through the Preview Portal, or in the Azure Resource Manager API if you're using a custom administration tool.
 Owner, Contributor, and Reader roles set the level of service administration for the Active Directory users, groups, and security principals you assign to each role.
-See [Role-based access control in Azure Portal](../role-based-access-control-configure.md) for details about role membership.
+See [Role-based access control in Azure Management Portal](/documentation/articles/role-based-access-control-configure) for details about role membership.

 In terms of Azure Search, role-based access controls determine the following administrative tasks: